zy1024/gref/README.md

 # gref
-Gref is a utility library for data assignment using reflection in Golang.
-Main function: Assignment between two parameters, such as two different structs.
+gref is a utility library in Golang that utilizes reflection for data assignment.
+The main function is to assign values between two parameters, such as two different structs.

 ### Installation
 ```